CocoaNutsUIUC/HealthKit-Demo/README.md

 ### Part III: Calculating Average Activities *(Optional Challenge)*

-In this part, we will attempt to read a month of user data of the types `stepCount`, `distanceWalkingRunning`, and `flightsClimbed` from `dataStore`.
+In this part, we will read three types of user data, walking/running distance, and flights climbed, during the entire past month from `HealthStore`.
 Then we will calculate the user's daily average steps, daily average distance (in miles), and daily average flights, and update the UI to display their values.

-Try to do this by yourself first, then look at my solution below:
+Try to do this by yourself first!
+Then, once you've made a fair attempt, take a look at the solution below:

 #### 1. Create the function `readPastMonthSamples()` in `HealthKitController`

 Since we're querying a collection of data points over a long interval of time, we can no longer use our `readMostRecentSample()` function.

 Add the following codes to our `HealthKitController` class:

 ``` swift
     func readPastMonthSamples(for type: HKSampleType, completion: @escaping ([HKQuantitySample]?, Error?) -> Void) {